basis-company/sharded-queue.py/README.md

 ```

 ## Getting started
 First of all you need to define your handler.
-Handler methods are written using batch approach to reduce io latency per each message.\
-Let's start with a simple notification task:
+Handler methods are written using batch approach to reduce io latency per each message.
+Let's start with a simple notification task.
 ```py
 from sharded_queue import Handler, Queue, Route